egr314-team202/egr314-team202.github.io/component-selection.md

 ### Selection Reason
 As our application is going to be powered from a 5V source, option 1, the RT8059GJ5 switching regulator, makes the most sense.
 It balances current capability, size, and performance, with a minimum amount of external components.
 At $0.42 each, and a SOT package, it will reduce production costs and minimize the needed space on the PCB.
 Compared to the other options, this will provide the best results for the team project.

+# Microcontroller selection
+The project guidelines specified the team must use a Microchip PIC microcontroller.
+We selected and compared three different models to evaluate which would work best for our product, and settled on the PIC24FJ64GA702.

+It comes in a 28 pin SOIC package, which is easily solderable, and had the largest program memory of the models we compared.
+Additionally, having two UART and three I2C peripherals ensures we can accomodate all the sensors and debugging interfaces necessary to ensure a smooth design process.

+The complete selection table used for selecting the microcontroller is available in [Appendix D](appendix-d-microcontroller-selection).
 [Back to Home](index)